simon-ritchie/apysc/docs_src/source/display_on_colaboratory.md

 ## Requirements

 You need to install apysc on the Google Colaboratory before going on.
-A `!` symbol and pip command on the Google Colaboratory installs this library:
+The `!` symbol and pip command on the Google Colaboratory installs this library:

 ```
 !pip install apysc